bwogit/CI_PP2_GAME/README.md

 - quote of the day disapearing after 10 seconds withougt changing the layout of the screen (it was too buggy)

 ## Improvement
 - this is the first iterration of the game.
 Focus was on functionalities.
 The site is in its most rudimentary form.
 For future versions I would like to implement
 - API for the questions or an list of 1000 qestions on RPS.
 - save scores
+- on small screens, in the quizz page when the question is too long the end of the question is masked by the question mark. to remediate this issue I had to make sure the questions were small....
+I would like to see a floating question mark....